 Folger Professional Development

-The Folger Shakespeare Library offers a range of programs for teachers—online, at the Folger, and in a classroom near you.
+The Folger Shakespeare Library offers a range of programs for teachers.
+We are currently supporting teachers and students everywhere during the coronavirus pandemic with a few FREE things:

 - NOW under PAST PROFESSIONAL DEVELOPMENT: Practical Strategies to Build Empathy in Literature and in the English Classroom.
 Wednesday, February 26,2020 Online 7:00PM EST Wondering how to break down barriers and help students to have more honest conversations about not only literature, but also the hard issues of today?
 Join the Mark Miazga and Amber Phelps, longtime English teachers at Baltimore City College High School and alumni of the Folger’s Teaching Shakespeare Institute, as they walk us through how they helped students process a tragic event in their community.
 Learn how to use Shakespeare and literature to help students consider race and power, put themselves in others’ shoes, and work together as a learning community to use language with courage and empathy.